Personal Project · Mobile App + UX Research

 UX Researcher

-• Conducted 3 rounds of testing with 20 participants
+• Ran 3 rounds of testing with 20 participants iterated between every round

 UI/UX Designer & Developer

-• Built the complete component library in Figma
+• Built the full component library in Figma before any production work

-• Used Claude + MCP for schema review and design critiques
+• Used Claude and MCP for schema reviews and design critiques throughout

 Challenge